lmullen/lincolnmullen.com/source/teaching/index.markdown

 In this class, you will to learn to do history using digital tools.
-The course---which satisfies the university's IT requirement---teaches the fundamentals of information technology within the context of a history course rather than as a set of abstract principles or discrete skills tied to particular software packages.
-The content focus for the course will be the history of American religions, but the skills you learn over the semester will be useful to you throughout your university career and in your professional life.
-In our Active Learning Environment, you will work with your classmates to locate and analyze digitized historical primary sources; research and synthesize secondary sources to offer context for your primary source work; publish your work online using content management systems; gather and refine data from many sources to produce effective visualizations; create digital maps that offer a spatial context for your primary sources; analyze and interpret large corpora of texts; and, combine all of these skills together to ask and answer an historical inquiry question.
-Above all, this is a course about learning by doing.
+The course---which satisfies the university's IT requirement---teaches the fundamentals of information technology by applying them to a practical problem in history.
+Throughout the semester, you will work individually and with classmates on a research project about American religious history.
+You will learn how to do research online, but also how to put those sources in the context of other scholarly work.
+You will gather data, learn how to question it, analyze it, summarize it, and interpret it.
+You will create visualizations of datasets, especially maps.
+But you will also learn how to integrate data with narratives from individual lives.
+You will learn how to present visual and textual sources online in web exhibits, and you will learn how to write and publish effectively online.
+Through learning by doing, you will gain many digital skills which are broadly applicable; even more important, you will learn how to use these skills to create arguments and stories.
+This combination will be useful to you throughout your university career and in your professional life.

 </div>